Video Motion Transfer with Diffusion Transformers

 \paragraph{Motion transfer.} Motion transfer consists of synthesizing novel videos following the motion of a reference one.
 Unlike video-to-video translation~\cite{saha2024translation, liu2023videop2p, epstein2023diffusionselfguidance}, motion transfer approaches aim for complete disentanglement of the original video structure, focusing on motion alone.
 Some methods use training to condition on motion signals like trajectories, bounding boxes and motion masks \cite{wang2023videocomposer, yin2023dragnuwa, dai2023animateanything, xing2023makeyourvideo, esser2023structure, wang2024motionctrl, Zhang2024ARXIV}, but this implies significant costs.
 Other approaches train motion embeddings \cite{Kansy2024ARXIV} or finetune model parameters \cite{zhao2023motiondirector, jeong2023vmc, wu2023tuneavideo, guo2024animatediff}.
 However, these methods use separate attention for temporal and spatial information, making them unsuitable for DiTs.
 Optimization-based approaches extract a motion representation at inference \cite{yatim2024space, xiao2024video, hu2024motionmaster, geyer2023tokenflow}, which is more suitable for cross-architecture applications.
 TokenFlow \cite{geyer2023tokenflow} has a nearest-neighbor based approach on diffusion features, employing expensive sliding window analysis.
 SMM~\cite{yatim2024space} employ spatial averaging, while MOFT~\cite{xiao2024video} discover motion channels in diffusion features.

 \paragraph{Attention control in diffusion models.} Attention features containing semantic correspondences can be manipulated to control generation \cite{hertz2022prompttoprompt, qi2023fatezero, gal2022imageworthwordpersonalizing}.
 Video editing approaches modify the style or subject with feature injection \cite{bai2024uniedit, ku2024anyv2v, liu2023videop2p, wang2024zeroshotvideoeditingusing} or gradients \cite{motamed2024investigating, epstein2023diffusionselfguidance}.
-Note that previous UNet-based methods have computed a loss on attention in order to transfer motion ~\cite{motionclone}.
+MotionClone~\cite{motionclone} is a UNet-based method that transfers motion by computing a loss on attention.
 However, this assumes \textit{separate temporal attention} with easily separable motion.
-This is an unreasonable assumption for DiTs that use \textit{full spatio-temporal attention} where disentangling motion patterns from content becomes more challenging.
+This is unavailable for DiTs which use \textit{full spatio-temporal attention} where disentangling motion patterns from content becomes more challenging and requires suboptimal adaptation.